-Because of this, The New York Eye and Ear Infirmary (NYEE) has released a new Public Service Announcement featuring world-renowned trumpeter and composer Chris Botti with a voice-over narration by composer, singer, author, actor, and activist Sting.
+Because of this, The New York Eye and Ear Infirmary (NYEE) has released a new Public Service Announcement [Link no longer available] featuring world-renowned trumpeter and composer Chris Botti with a voice-over narration by composer, singer, author, actor, and activist Sting.

 The PSA was created to raise awareness about hearing loss, particularly among baby boomers and urges viewers to visit I Like My Hearing, a new educational website about hearing health.

 Hearing loss can impact our relationships, work, leisure pursuits and even safety.
 That’s why all adults should take control of their hearing health as soon as possible.